TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

 ```
 + Now, we can go line by line through our pseudocode and implement the above program.
 + To start, let's print a greeting to the user.
 We can do this using `puts` statement.
 + `puts` will print out a string to the terminal for us.
 + `puts "Welcome to the Rental Car Fee Checker!
 To begin, please enter your age."`
 + We can execute this now using `ruby <FILENAME>` - that tells the ruby interpreter to run all the code in this file.
-+ So let's run this now and make sure that it works - and great, we see the
++ So let's run this now and make sure that it works.
 + Next, we need to get some input for the user.
 For this, we can use a method called `gets` - `gets` will go and get a string from the terminal.
 We can then save that value to a variable.
 + Now, by default, the `gets` method will store every key the user types, including the enter key.
 So I want to strip that off.
 For this I like to use the `strip` method - that will remove the enter key, plus any trailing whitespace the user might type in.
 + So let's say `age = gets.strip`
 + If I run this again, we can see that now our program is waiting for the user to type something in.
 So that's great - I'll type `100` and we're in good shape.
 + And just to make sure that we're getting the age, I'll just print it out right after we get it, so I'll say `puts "age is #{age}"` - that's called string interpolation, so using the pound sign + brackets, we can put that variable into our string.
 So if I run this again - I can see that the age is printing.
 Ok, great!
 + So next, we can add a conditional to say that if the age is less than 21, you can't rent a car.
 So let's add that logic now.
-I'll also use a variable called `minimum_rental_age` to help clarify why you can't rent if you're under 21
+I'll also use a variable called `minimum_rental_age` to help clarify why you can't rent if you're under 21.
 ```ruby
 puts "Welcome to the Rental Car Fee Checker!
 To begin, please enter your age." age = gets.strip